jedireza/frame/README.md

 ## Setup

 __WARNING:__ This will clear all data in existing `users`, `admins` and `adminGroups` MongoDB collections.
-It will also overwrite an existing `/config.js` file if one exists.
+It will also overwrite `/config.js` if one exists.

 ```bash
 $ npm run setup